mizech/compose-todo/README.md

 Within the All To-Dos activity: Create a to-do by providing a title.
 Then press the Insert-Button.
 You can change the is-done flag of a to-do by swiping from right to left.

 Within the details activity: You can provide an optional note and toggle the high-importance flag.
+You can toggle the is-done flag.
+Remove the to-do by pressing the trash bin-icon.

 - To-Dos with the is-done flag not set get a yellow border.
 - To-Dos with the high-importance flag get a red border.
 They become ordered to the top of the list.